Great Lakes Basin Advisory Council

 - Review and advise on proposals that come before the Council of Great Lakes Governors (CGLG);

-- Advise the Commissioner of the DEC concerning selection of projects to be funded by the NYS Great Lakes Protection Fund.
+- Advise the Commissioner of DEC concerning selection of projects to be funded by the NYS Great Lakes Protection Fund.